Raynauds Phenomenon Compensation Claims

-Cases differ from person to person because of the intensity of the damage, and nature of the condition in question differs as so.
+Cases differ from person to person due to the intensity of the damage, and the nature of the condition.
 However, there are two general sets of damages;

 1. General damages – this category covers overall damages in suffering and pain.

 2. Special damages – this category covers claims relating to loss of earnings, prescription charges, travel expenses, and clothing damage.